 Notes

-- Pork hock: This is the lower leg portion of the pig, sometimes including the feet (often referred to as "trotters").
-Pork hock becomes gelatinous when cooked, adding a rich texture to dishes.
-For quicker cooking and more flavor, use cut-up pork hock.
+- Pork hock: This cut is the lower leg of the pig, sometimes including the feet, often called "trotters."
+When cooked, pork hock becomes gelatinous, adding a rich texture to the dish.
+For quicker cooking and more flavor, try using pork hock that’s been cut into pieces.

-- Shiitake mushrooms: Dried shiitake mushrooms are preferred for their deeper flavor, but fresh can be used in a pinch.
-You can also use dried banana blossom with a slightly sweet and floral note, along with a meaty texture that absorbs the flavors well.
+- Shiitake mushrooms: I like using dried shiitake mushrooms because for their deeper flavor, but fresh ones can be used in a pinch.
+You can also use dried banana blossoms, which add a slightly sweet, floral note and a meaty texture that soaks up flavors beautifully.

 Mark